Karl Rove Fast Facts

 July 2009 - Rove testifies for two days in a closed session before the House Judiciary Committee about the firings of US attorneys.

-March 9, 2010 - Rove's book, "Courage and Consequence: My Life as a Conservative in the Fight," is released.
+March 9, 2010 - Rove's book, "Courage and Consequence: My Life as a Conservative in the Fight," is published.

 2010 - Helps launch super PAC American Crossroads and an affiliated group, Crossroads GPS.